alex-charos/fit-exporter/README.md

 fit-exporter
 ============

-A web application to export Google Fit data
+A web application to browse and export your Google Fit data